B-17F specs: top speed 295 MPH, 17,600 lb. bombload, twelve .50 caliber machine guns

 The Eighth Air Force (8AF) was organized in England in early 1942.
 Its mission - to destroy Germany's ability to wage war, through daylight bombing raids (complementing the RAF's nighttime attacks).
 Massed formations of Flying Fortresses would roam over Occupied Europe, wreaking havoc on the German war machine, while relying on the bombers' speed, altitude, and own firepower for protection.
 Billy Mitchell, "Boom" Trenchard, and Guilio Douhet were to be proven right at last!

 The first B-17E arrived in Britain on July 1, 1942.
 Six weeks later, August 17, eighteen Flying Fortresses launched their first raid against Nazi Europe, hitting rail yards at Rouen.
 Eighth Air Force head General Ira Eaker went along on this mission, flying in Yankee Doodle; the Luftwaffe didn't come up that day.
 Light opposition continued for the next ten missions.
 While many B-17's were diverted to the North African front in the Fall of 1942, the remaining 8AF Bomb Groups targeted the submarine pens along the coast.
-It was an ineffective campaign; the thick concrete pans were diffcult to damage and the many aircrew were lost.
+It was an ineffective campaign; the thick concrete pans were difficult to damage and the many aircrew were lost.
 But learning, expensive as it was in "blood and treasure' continued.
 In January, the Eighth adopted the "bomb on the leader" approach, where all the B-17s in a flight dropped when the lead plane's bombardier dropped.

 As the heavy bomber demands of the North African campaign eased in the winter of 1942-43, the air war in Northwest Europe accelerated.
 On January 27, 1943, for the first time, American bombers hit inside of Germany itself, the submarine facilities at Wilhelmshaven.